"Angel's Glow" was a phenomenon of the Civil War in which soldiers' wounds seemed to glow in the dark. It took 139 years to figure out why.

 The Martins’ and Curtis’s study of P. luminescens and the cause of Angel’s Glow earned them first place at the 2001 Intel International Science and Engineering Fair.

-Next, check out these incredible photos of the U.S. Civil War.
+After learning about Angel’s Glow, check out these incredible photos of the U.S. Civil War.
 Then look inside Andersonville – the Civil War’s most notorious P.O.W. camp.